jbadeau/gaugekit/README.md

 # gaugekit
 Gaugekit is a collection of packages to make writing acceptance tests with gauge easier.

+> THIS REPO IS UNDER ACTIVE DEVLOPMENT, API WILL CHANGE UNTIL 0.1.0 RELEAE.

 ## Modules
 The following domain packages are currently provided